Explore Pet Nutrition

 Nutrition plays such an important role in the health of our pets.
 What we feed our pets (and how much) can have a large impact on their quality of life.

 The choice of food at the store can be overwhelming, and choosing the right one for your pet’s age, size, and unique needs can be daunting!
-There are so many brands, ingredients, and flavors to pick from before you start deciphering the health claims.
+There are so many brands, ingredients, and flavors to pick from, before you even start trying to decipher the health claims.

-If your pet needs to slim down a bit, is an overweight-prone breed, or you are just confused by your pet food labels, you will love our customized Feeding Plans.
+If your pet needs a special diet, is overweight, or you are just confused by your pet food labels, you will love our customized Feeding Plans.

 This is a guide made just for you and your pet - his weight, his goals, and the food and treats he likes.
 You will know how much to feed and how much to treat, without scrutinizing food labels.